techwitlawri/Expense-Tracker/README.md

 # 📊 Expense Tracker
-Welcome to my **Expense Tracker**, a web app that helps users track and manage their daily spending.
+Welcome to my **Expense Tracker**, a web app that helps users track and manage their daily spending, with user authentication, category-based expense tracking, and visual spending reports.
 This is part of my journey as an aspiring backend developer.

-It is a full-featured Flask web application for managing personal expenses, with user authentication, category-based expense tracking, and visual spending reports.

 **Live demo**: https://expense-tracker-kvgt.onrender.com